strike978/matchscope/README.md

 - Enhanced progress persistence for interruption recovery
 - Leeds Method support
-- Advanced filtering and search capabilities
+- Additional advanced filtering and search capabilities
+- More export formats and reporting options

 ## Contributing

-This is an alpha release.
+This is a beta release.
 Bug reports and feature requests are welcome!

 ## Disclaimer